 - 5.1.
 Invoicing and payment:

 - 5.1.a.
-Upon receipt of the approved and authorised order form, commercial credit application, verbal agreement with a sales person or equivalent contract by Dawson Media Pty Ltd, the Advertiser will be issued with a tax invoice inclusive of GST.
-Payment is required as set out in clause 5.1.f
+Upon receipt of the approved and authorised order form, commercial credit application, verbal agreement with a sales person or equivalent contract by Dawson Media Pty Ltd., payment is required as set out in clause 5.1.f.
+Upon request, the Advertiser will be issued with a tax invoice inclusive of GST

 - 5.1.b.
-The Advertiser must pay all fees and charges as set out in an approved and authorised order form, as stated over the phone by a sales person or equivalent contract upon receipt of a tax invoice on the payment dates set out in that document.
+The Advertiser must pay all fees and charges as set out in an approved and authorised order form, as stated over the phone by a sales person or equivalent contract upon receipt of a tax invoice or email confirmation on the payment dates set out in that document.

 - 5.1.d.
 The Advertiser acknowledges that the fee and other charges are exclusive of GST.
 GST is charged at a rate of 10%.
 If the rate of GST changes, this will simultaneously be reflected in the charges payable by the Advertiser and the Advertiser agrees to pay this increase from the changed date.